neurips25-eai/neurips25-eai.github.io/participate.md

 4. **Monitor Your Submission**: After submitting, you can monitor the submission status on [My Submissions](https://eval.ai/web/challenges/challenge-page/2621/my-submission) page and performance of your submission on the [Leaderboard](https://eval.ai/web/challenges/challenge-page/2621/leaderboard).
 Please note that because the evaluation involves interacting with the simulation environments, it may take 10–30 minutes to receive your results.

 We look forward to seeing your innovative solutions in action!
-If you have any questions or need assistance, don't hesitate to reach out to us at `TianweiBao@u.northwestern.edu`.
+If you have any questions or need assistance, don't hesitate to reach out to us at `TianweiBao@u.northwestern.edu` or post in our [Slack](https://join.slack.com/t/eaichallengen-xzk8506/shared_invite/zt-3cm0dms1t-tvylNsamaZQgC03k0kBB9g).